-There is an adage "that which gets measured, gets done."
-Best Practices for Salt Management should adhere to this saying.
-Highway agencies should track salt usage along with other related snow and ice control efforts and should measure the severity of winter weather in order to determine how severity correlates to salt usage.
-However, these measurements should be used to recognize and respond to trends rather than to develop annual usage reduction percentages.
+There is an old adage "that which gets measured, gets done" and best practices for salt management are no exception.
+Winter operations managers must track salt usage along with other related snow and ice control efforts, and they should also measure the severity of winter weather to determine how severity correlates to salt use and salt damage to highway structures and landscaping.

-Setting annual quantity goals in salt reduction is not practical due to the dynamic nature of winter storms that vary in number, timing, intensity, duration, type of precipitation and roadway riding surface needs.
-By analyzing trends, and adhering to a responsible plan, long-term goals can be established to lessen the usage of salt and reduce its impact while maintaining the safety and mobility of highway users.
+Setting annual quantity goals for salt reduction is not always practical due to the dynamic nature of winter storms that vary in number, intensity, geography, and other factors.
+Thus, measurements should be used to recognize and respond to trends and usage patterns, rather than to simply develop annual reduction goals.
+However, by analyzing trends and understanding the negative impacts of winter materials, it is possible to develop and implement a responsible plan with long-term goals that reduce the likelihood of damage while maintaining acceptable safety and mobility for highway users.